Brann Stadion: Expansion

 In 2001, it became clear that Brann would have to improve their stadium, or build a new one.
 Brann Stadion was still able to hold approximately 20,000 spectators, but increasingly strict rules regarding non-seated attendance meant the terrace capacity was gradually being reduced each year.
 Apart from the Frydenbø Stand, the stadium was more or less outdated, and many were now advocating the building of a completely new arena, at a different location from the old stadium.
 With a decision yet to be made, Brann were forced to install temporary bleachers at the Clock End in 2004 to accommodate a higher number of seated spectators.
 In addition, 160 seats were added to the Frydenbø Stand, increasing the number of seats to 12,211.
 The total capacity was limited to 17,500.

-In the end, and not without criticism, Brann decided to remain at their original home ground, proposing to build three new stands by 2008.
-The Clock End, officially named the BT Stand, was inaugurated on 16 May 2006, when Brann played Tromsø.
-With 3,200 new seats and temporary standing room for 500, the stadium's capacity increased to just over 18,500.
-Once the last remaining corner is completed, the BT Stand will have a capacity of 6,000.

 Controversy arose when entire rows of seating in the BT Stand collapsed during the game against Tromsø.
 Each row of seats is fixed to an aluminium rail which in turn is mounted to the concrete floor.
 Some of the mounts proved too weak to withstand the weight of the crowds, breaking off as people began to take their seats.
 The 90,000 seats that have been installed in the new Wembley Stadium are of the same design.

 The Umbro Stand was torn down at the end of the 2006-season, and has been replaced by a new main stand seating 4,136.
 This stand features improved VIP facilities, including 35 executive boxes (eight in the corner between the main stand and the Clock End).

-Once the south stand is rebuilt, the stadium will have an all-seater capacity of more than 20,000.